AgonyOfCoding/machine-learning-project/README.md

 # Machine learning project - Symbol classification in engineering diagrams

-This is the GitHub repository for the source code used in a machine learning project
+This is a repository for the source code developed in a machine learning project

-## Python scritps
+## Python scripts

 `preprocess_dataset.py`

-Skript that converts the dataset used in this project to format suitable for image classification.
+Script that converts the dataset used in this project to a format suitable for image classification.